Columbia Fireflies Game Notes vs Augusta

 I THINK WE'RE CATCHING ON: Columbia has primarily utilized two catchers this season so far, Kale Emshoff and Omar Hernandez.
 Through the first 19 games, the two have had vastly different fortune handling the pitching staff.
 With Emshoff behind the dish, Columbia is 4-3 and pitchers have a 2.51 ERA in 61 innings, meanwhile, when Hernandez lines up 60'6" away from the arms on the bump, the team is 5-4 and has spun an 5.75 ERA through 76.2 innings.

 EVERYONE WANTS TO BE APART OF A TURNAROUND: After giving up a run in two innings of relief work at Augusta May 8, it looked like righty Nathan Webb would have another season similar to his previous four years in Minor League Baseball.
 The Missouri-native has a 5.86 career ERA.
-Since then, the righty has spun six scoreless innings and has fanned 12 batters while allowing only one hit.
-His opposing batting average has dropped from .231 to .133 and his season WHIP is now an incredible 0.78.
+Since then, the righty has spun seven scoreless innings and has fanned 13 batters while allowing only one hit.
+His opposing batting average has dropped from .231 to .121 and his season WHIP is now an incredible 0.80.

 • Discuss this story on the Low-A East League message board...